Arty, a past puppy, having fun on the slide !

 (Pronunciation VEESH-la) "Vizsla" means alert & responsive .

-Jeff discovered the Vizsla's approx 20 years ago on a hunting trip and immediately knew he wanted to have this breed.
+Jeff discovered the Vizsla 25 years ago on a hunting trip and immediately knew he wanted to have this breed.
 Shortly after that we bought our 1st pair of Vizsla's and Jeff was so impressed by their intelligence and willingness to train he knew this was the type of dog he wanted to be involved in breeding.
-A Vizsla is a perfect companion for runners and outdoor enthusiasts.
+A Vizsla is a perfect companion for runners and outdoor enthusiasts, not just for hunters.
 They are popular work and show dogs.

-Our male Vizsla is "G.O.", short for "Game Over".
-G.O.has a great hunting pedigree with many field CH's in his background.
-He has earned an AKC "Jr Hunter" title and is doing a great job in the field with Jeff.
-Jeff takes him hunting at Selwood (local hunting preserve in Childersburg ) and at Otter Creek near Ohatchee.
-G. O.has been DNA'd, as required by AKC.
+Our male Vizsla is "Cash".
+Cash has a great hunting pedigree with many field CH's in his background.
+He has an AKC "Sr Hunter" title and is working on his Master title... he does a great job in the field.
+Jeff takes him hunting at Sellwood (local hunting preserve in Childersburg ).
+Cash has been DNA'd, as required by AKC.
+He has also been "OFA'd".

-We suggest that you "do your homework" and read several books and/or internet articles about the vizsla breed so you will have an idea of what to expect from your new puppy.
-If you know someone that already has a vizsla please talk with them and get some 1st hand information.
-You might also visit a local dog park and talk with any vizsla owners you see.
-A vizsla is very energetic and is a "velcro dog"; they require daily personal attention and exercise; a vizsla does not need to be crated all day or for long periods.
+Recent photos of all of the Vizsla's are on our facebook page, Wingshot Alabama-family & friends.
+Scroll down our page and look for photos.
+We suggest that you "do your homework" and read several books and/or internet articles about the Vizsla breed so you will have an idea of what to expect from your new puppy.
+If you know someone that already has a Vizsla please talk with them and get some 1st hand information.
+You might also visit a local dog park and talk with any Vizsla owners you see.
+A Vizsla is very energetic and is a "velcro dog"; they require daily personal attention and exercise; a Vizsla does not need to be crated all day or for long periods.
 If this will be your 1st time owning a puppy, please read a training book.
 For housebreaking, we suggest the crate training method.

 History and Origin: